 The Major Core Requirement

-The major core is composed of one of the following two courses: INTL 3200 (Introduction to International Relations) and INTL 3300 (Introduction to Comparative Politics).
+The major core is composed of following two courses: INTL 3200 (Introduction to International Relations) and INTL 3300 (Introduction to Comparative Politics).
 These courses provide a theoretical background in the two major subfields in international affairs.
 Either INTL 3200 or INTL 3300 is required as a prerequisite before a student may enroll in other INTL courses that count toward the major’s requirements.

 The Primary and Secondary Fields

 Students majoring in international affairs will choose a primary and secondary field.
 The primary field may be either International Relations or Comparative Politics.
 The secondary field may consist of (1) either International Relations or Comparative Politics (whichever was not chosen as the primary field), or (2) one of three specialized fields, including Security Studies, Political Economy, or Community Studies.
 Students must take three courses (9 credits) in their primary field, and three courses (9 credits) in their secondary field.
-Courses in the International Relations and Comparative Politics fields, as well as the secondary fields of Security Studies, Political Economy, and Community studies, are listed in Appendix I to this Handbook.
+Courses in the International Relations and Comparative Politics fields, as well as the secondary fields of Security Studies, Political Economy, and Community studies, are listed in Appendix I of the Handbook.

 To meet the electives requirement, students take an additional two courses (6 hours) of upper-division coursework from any of the departments in the School of Public and International Affairs: Political Science (POLS), International Affairs (INTL), or Public Administration and Policy (PADP).